 Because the team wanted the app to be able to run on any cloud platform, Cuddle made the choice to build it as cloud agnostic from the ground up, concluding:

 “Cloud agnostic architecture is a reality.
 It is difficult but not impossible.
 We need to make some choices early on and stick to the system design principles to be able to support multiple clouds”.

-You can read the full case study, including how the business decision was arrived at and choice of technologies and DevOps processes implemented here.
+You can read the full case study, including how the business decision was arrived at and the choice of technologies and DevOps processes implemented here.

-Experian is an international blue chip financial services enterprise listed on the London Stock Exchange and a constituent of the FTSE 100.
+Experian is an international blue-chip financial services enterprise listed on the London Stock Exchange and a constituent of the FTSE 100.

 In 2015, the company appointed Barry Libenson, formerly of Cisco and U.S. retail giant Safeway, as the company’s new CIO.
 One of his priorities, now seen as a key achievement, was to create a standardised approach to software development.